 Thought still uncommon in the Midwest, in today's senseless world of high deductibles, per-visit co-pays, and profit-driven plans of care, you might end up saving money paying direct for physical therapy.

 There is no pressure to commit to long plans of care with multiple visits a week.
 Many problems can be resolved in four or fewer visits.
-For unusually independent and motivated people, sometimes just one visit is enough!
+For some conditions, just one visit is enough!

 Medical insurance billing adds a substantial amount to overhead (costs behind the scenes) without improving the quality of patient care.
 Rather than sacrifice valuable time and priceless quality of care, Patient PT keeps everyday rates low, offers pro-bono services to those of limited means, and uses flexible treatment plans to ensure our services are affordable for as many as possible, with or without the benefit of health insurance coverage.

 Not everyone is comfortable with paying for healthcare out-of-pocket, but the early adopters who come to Patient PT for the absolute best in patient-centered, non-invasive, evidence & results-based care can tell you, it is worth the money.

 Does Patient PT offer sliding scale or pro-bono services?

 Yes, Patient PT offers free wellness care services for patients of limited means.
 Anyone with a chronic pain condition (pain lasting 3 months or more) and a household income of $60,000 or less is eligible to apply.

 Is Patient PT a non-profit?

 No. Dr. Clark considered establishing Patient PT as a non-profit 501(c)3 for some time before ultimately deciding that it was not for her.
 Though the mission of Patient PT is to provide the best care possible at the lowest cost, the additional paperwork and oversight required to maintain non-profit status are time-consuming and would not guarantee any increase in quality of care, or even result in lower costs.